lubeda/EsphoMaTrix/README.md

       - lambda: !lambda |-
           id(rgb8x32)->show_all_icons();
 ```

-here you can show all of your icons via a service call
+Here you can show all of your icons via a service call:

 ```
 api: